Boater missing since Monday

-ENGLEWOOD — Officials searched for a missing 49-year-old man last seen late Monday afternoon.
+ENGLEWOOD — Officials searched for a missing Venice man last seen late Monday afternoon.

-According to the coast guard an HC-130 Hercules airplane aircrew spotted Battaglino’s boat 16 miles west of Stump Pass Beach State Park at 6:02 p.m. on Tuesday and a boatcrew confirmed it was unmanned and adrift.
+According to the Coast Guard, a HC-130 Hercules airplane aircrew spotted Battaglino’s boat 16 miles west of Stump Pass Beach State Park at 6:02 p.m. on Tuesday.
+A boatcrew confirmed it was unmanned and adrift.

 Battaglino is an avid boater who often goes offshore for recreational purposes.
 Reports show he is from Venice.